 The above mentioned extensions are at the Ministry's discretion beyond the initial extent of the commitment approved when the winning bidder is selected and beyond the extensions at the Ministry's discretion according to tender regulations in general and regulation 3(4) in particular.
 Realization of the option will be at the Ministry's discretion and based on its needs and budgetary restrictions.
-The above does not constitute the any commitment on the part of the Ministry to realize all or part of the above option(s) and the Ministry is entitled to purchase said serviced through other contracts with other suppliers at its professional discretion.
+The above does not constitute the any commitment on the part of the Ministry to realize all or part of the above option(s) and the Ministry is entitled to purchase said serviced through other contracts with other suppliers at its professional discretion, subject to its obligations of confidentiality under Section 18, and intellectual property under Sections 8 and 9 herein.
 "Ministry units" include auxiliary units and any other party that receives permission from the Ministry to utilize this tender.